RocketManRC/EMMMA-K-Mini/README.md

 ## Options Mode

 A double press on the encoder will switch to Options mode.
-Rotate the encoder to select the option to change and then single press the endoder to change the option.
+Rotate the encoder to select the option to change and then single press the endoder to change the option by rotating.

 ![Photo](images/IMG_2012.jpg)